hiesabx/reservoirflow/README.md

-# Python Petroleum Reservoir Simulator - respy
+# Petroleum Reservoir Simulation Using Scientific Computing and Machine Learning With Python - respy (Python Library)

 ## Introduction
+__respy__ is a modern open-source python library that helps reservoir engineers to be proficient data scientists who are able to express their practical and scientific knowledge by coding.

 ## Tutorials